junzis/pyModeS/docs/pipe.md

 # PipeDecoder

-`PipeDecoder` is pymodes' stateful streaming decoder.
+`PipeDecoder` is pyModeS' stateful streaming decoder.
 It processes one message at a time and maintains per-ICAO state across calls, so:

 - **CPR pairs** — an even/odd pair of airborne position frames